iloveyii/sports-poll-2/README.md

 ## Requirements

-   * You many need to install the following.
+   * You may need to install the following.
      1. node >= 10.16.0
      2. npm >= 6.9.0
      3. Postgres